 Like ASIC, APRA and Treasury, the RBA has released its updated Corporate Plan where its focus will be—

 The Australian Government announced that the moratorium from insolvent trading, which was due to expire at the end of September, has been extended until the end of 2020.
 The change to statutory demands and bankruptcy notices was also extended to the same date.
-For more details click here for a recent article by Selina Nutley and Siobhan Luck from our Litigation team.
+For more details click here for a recent article by Selina Nutley from our Litigation team.

 ASIC has continued its regulatory focus on false or misleading advertising by financial service providers.
 We recommend fund managers carefully review their promotional material to ensure it is in line with ASIC's guidance.
 We can help with reviewing your advertisements and answering any queries you may have about meeting ASIC's requirements.